 General Characteristics of S Corporation

 S Corporations work in the same way as any other corporations, they need to pay salaries, social security insurance taxes for employees and individual income.
 In an S Corporation, wages are subject to withholding, but distributions to shareholders are not.
-Employee benefits, ordinary business expenses, owner’s retirement funds count the same as for any other corporation, but the dividends earned from the stock are not deducted by the corporation — it is passed along to shareholders.
-Also, charitable deductions are not limited for an S Corp.
+Employee benefits, ordinary business expenses, owner’s retirement funds count the same as any other corporation, but the dividends earned from the stock are not deducted by the corporation — it is passed along to shareholders.
+Also, charitable deductions are not limited to S Corps.
 Any losses can be carried forward and applied gradually over a 20-year period.